untoldwind/amintk/README.md

   registering all marshallers, which in turn creates a dependency to literally everything.
   Therefore all the widget bindings are linked even if you do not need them, which creates rather large executables.
+* Signals: To avoid the necessity of a global marshaller list, all signals should be bound via the `On<CamelCase>` rather the `Connect("<snake-case>")` functions.
+This removed a lot of magic strings and makes signal binding a bit more type safe.
+The drawback is that signal callbacks/closures do not support userdata any more - but with go one usually do not need those anyway.